 "Methods and tools used to communicate are changing worldwide, a reality that has not excluded agriculture," says Davis, a self-proclaimed "full-fledged member of 'Generation X.'" "I suspect that some new tools and methods will fade out with time, and not having spent energy understanding or learning to use them might be a benefit to some.
 However, the greatest benefits will be accrued by early adopters who can continue to improve the volume and efficiency of news and information they receive."

 Davis says the development of today's new communication tools is not too different from some other new technologies of the recent past that are now, to most farmers, integral to their daily work.
 "You can probably remember life without computers, cell phones, digital cameras, and the Internet, but would your work today be as efficient without these luxuries?
 Do most of us even consider those items luxuries, or have they become necessities for our daily operations?"

 One such "gadget" that's becoming a needed tool for some already is the smartphone.
-Kleinschmidt has relied on his Samsung Omnia i910 smartphone now for months in the work he does in the field (including recording this video with his phone), and he's starting to find and use more ag-specific applications.
+Kleinschmidt has relied on his Samsung Omnia i910 smartphone now for months in the work he does in the field, and he's starting to find and use more ag-specific applications.